 The two guys departed, and Robin carried on as though nothing had happened, but then, registering my perplexed expression, said, “Oh, you have probably just learned something new about me.”

 Robin is someone for whom I have a great fondness and respect.
 The winner of ‘Best in Show’ at Chuffs in my opinion.
 When we first met him, my partner and I both agreed that he was perfect boyfriend material for some very lucky man.
 I now had an opportunity to talk to someone that I held in high esteem about this strange new world and learn all about a dog’s life.

-Robin explained that it wasn’t necessarily all about sexual fetishism, as the events attract a mix of gay men, straight men, gay women and straight women.
+Robin explained that it wasn’t necessarily all about sexual fetishism, as the events attract a mix of gay, straight and bi men and women.
 It is more a form of escapism.
 A way of taking on a role, separate from the normality of everyday life and entering a fantasy, devoid of responsibility.
 It’s not unlike attending the increasingly popular Comic Con and cult TV events and losing yourself in the role of a Starfleet officer, Minecraft character, superhero or favourite incarnation of a particular Timelord.

-The more I listened, the more pleased I became that this unique group are represented by the many stripes of the all-embracing Rainbow Flag.
+The more I listened, the more pleased I became that this unique practice was represented by the many stripes of the all-embracing Rainbow Flag.

 I knew it was an ignorant question, but I had to ask, “Do people pick up poop?!”

 “Are there feeding bowls?”